 Azar’s slogan, “Discover and Connect,” highlights the creators’ vision for the app: an easy way to discover new people from all over the world.
-The way it works is quite simple: it enables you to live video chat with any Azar user, providing translation features to help along the conversation if there is a language barrier between you and your match.
+The way it works is quite simple: the Azar video chat option enables you to chat live with any Azar user, providing translation features to help along the conversation if there is a language barrier between you and your match.
 When you’re done talking, swipe for a new connection.
 Simple as that!

 Although Azar was originally supposed to take up just one segment of my modern dating article, my experience with the app convinced me it deserved an entire article of its own.
 Here is my personal experience with Azar.
 Keep in mind: I’m a 21-year-old Dutch woman who speaks English and a little Korean.

-I reluctantly sign into Azar with my Facebook account, which the app requires me to do, citing “safety reasons.”
-I adjust my settings to seeking “global” and both genders.
-I asked my boyfriend to be present during my trial, partly because I thought it would be funny, and partly because I needed someone to take notes for the article.
+You can sign into Azar with my Facebook account, which the app requires you to do, citing “safety reasons.”
+Then, adjust your settings to seeking “global” and both genders or preferred gender.
+I asked my boyfriend to be present during my trial, partly because I thought it would be fun, and partly because I needed someone to take notes for the article.

-Full of hope and excitement, I swipe left to get my first match.
-I match with someone from Korea.
-I start with a happy “Hi!
-Annyeong!”
-He swipes me away.
+Full of hope and excitement, I swiped left to get my first match.
+I matched with someone from Korea and started with a happy “Hi!
+Annyeong!”.
+However, he swiped me away.
 Okay.
 Great start.